Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/asset_sizing.rst

 Where :math:`(q^{a}_{min}, q^{a}_{max})` the lower and upperbound of the power.

-For the sizing Mesido supports three general methods.
+For the sizing MESIDO supports three general methods.
 Depending on the physics can be applied to different assets.

 Continious Sizing